oneops/oneops.github.io/admin/operate/build-install-configure-an-inductor.md

 # Configure

-For a configuration guide with screenshots, see [Getting Started](/admin/getting-started/).

 The inductor gem creates configuration files and directories when the `inductor add` command is run.

 For a private zone, the authorization key is specified when you create the zone from the UI.